iree-org/iree/docs/website/docs/reference/glossary.md

 ## SPIR-V

-[SPIR-V](https://www.khronos.org/spir/) kernel language for expressing parallel computation typically used for accelerators.
-It serves as a hardware agnostic assembly format for distributing complex, computationally complex programs.
+[SPIR-V](https://www.khronos.org/spir/) is a shader and kernel intermediate language for expressing parallel computation typically used for GPUs.
+It serves as a hardware agnostic assembly format for distributing complex, computationally intensive programs.
 It is the preferred method for shipping platform agnostic binaries to run on GPUs.

 ## TOSA